-Whether or not the story is apocryphal (it likely is), finocchiona is indeed a wonderful treat.
-There are two kinds of finocchiona: sbriciolona, which is very fresh, soft, and crumbly and can be spread over bread with a butter knife, and a cured, aged finocchiona, which is firmer.
+Whether or not the story is apocryphal (it likely is), Finocchiona is indeed a wonderful treat.
+There are two kinds of Finocchiona, the first being Sbriciolona, which is a very fresh, soft, and crumbly style that can be spread over bread with a butter knife.
+The other is a cured, aged Finocchiona, which is much firmer.

 - 9 pounds/4 kg pork (lean, such as shoulder, loin, ham trimmings, or pork chop)

 - 4.5 ounces/125 grams fine sea salt (the salami should be about 2.5% salt by weight)

 - 1 ounce/25 grams black peppercorns (divided in half and 0.5 ounces, ground)

 - 2 teaspoons dried wild fennel seeds (or 1 tablespoon dried domestic fennel seeds)

 - 1 cup Chianti wine (aged 4 to 5 years)